Skip Navigation

 Annotation: This document summarizes basic infection-prevention recommendations for all oral health care settings.
 Contents include information about the fundamental elements needed to prevent transmission of infectious agents and the importance of routine risk assessment.
 Topics include administrative measures, infection-prevention education and training, personnel safety, program evaluation, standard precautions, and water quality.
 The appendices contain a checklist for assessing overall policies and practices and for direct observation of personnel and patient-care practices; recommendations; and references and resources organized by topic area.
 A mobile application and a Spanish version of the document are also available.

-Keywords: Spanish language materials, Dental care, Dental offices, Disease prevention, Health facilities, Infection control, Mobile health units, Oral health, Personnel, Professional Education, Program evaluation, Risk assessment, Safety, Standards, Training
+Keywords: Spanish language materials, Dental offices, Disease prevention, Health facilities, Infection control, Mobile health units, Oral health, Oral health care, Personnel, Professional Education, Program evaluation, Risk assessment, Safety, Standards, Training

 U.S. Children's Bureau, Child Welfare Information Gateway, FRIENDS National Center for Community-Based Child Abuse Prevention.
 2016.
 Building community, building hope: 2016 prevention resource guide.
 Washington, DC: U.S. Administration for Children and Familes, 104 pp.